 The taxi driver was very kind and gave us a lot of information about the island.

-During the second world war, unlike the main island of Okinawa where they had severe battles, here on this island, they were hardly damaged by any battles, but instead, “We got suffered by malarial mosquitoes which were brought in by Japanese troops” he said.
+During the second world war, unlike the main island of Okinawa where they had severe battles, here on this island, they were hardly damaged by any fighting, but instead, “We suffered malarial mosquitoes which were brought in by Japanese troops” he said.

 That was how he said, but on the internet, it says that the Japanese army forced the residents to evacuate to the area contaminated with malarial mosquitoes and in the end as many as 4000 people died from it.

 Also the driver said that after people moved from the malaria contaminated area to the mountain area, Taiwanese people came and started living there.